181st Intelligence Wing: Global war on terrorism

-113th Expeditionary Fighter Squadron Block 30C F-16C 86-0261 taking off from Incirlik AB, Turkey, on 22 December 2002 during operation Northern Watch just prior to the start of operation Iraqi Freedom.
+113th Expeditionary Fighter Squadron F-16C taking off from Incirlik AB, Turkey, on 22 December 2002, during operation Northern Watch (Note: Aircraft is General Dynamics F-16C Block 30C Fighting Falcon, serial 86-0261.)

 On 11 September 2001, the 181st Fighter Wing wasted no time in joining the war on terrorism as it responded after the attack on the World Trade Center and The Pentagon in less than four hours to the task of flying Combat Air Patrols over the Midwest as part of Operation Noble Eagle.

 The 181st Fighter Wing drastically increased its operations tempo during the early 2000s to guard America's skies and protect freedom.
 The 181st deployed members and equipment to 19 countries to simultaneously support seven different military operations, including: Operation Southern Watch, Operation Northern Watch, Operation Joint Forge, Operation Noble Eagle, Operation Deep Freeze, Operation Enduring Freedom and Operation Iraqi Freedom.

 Air Support Operations

 In 2005, the Base Realignment and Closure commission mandated the end of the flying era for the 181st.
 On 8 September 2007, the 181st Fighter Wing flew their last training mission out of Hulman Field International Airport.
 The Block 30 F-16 aircraft were reassigned to the 177th Fighter Wing, New Jersey Air National Guard at Atlantic City Air National Guard Base in September 2007.

 A realignment was directed with two new Air Force missions: a Distributive Ground Station (DGS) and an Air Support Operations Squadron (ASOS).
-On 3 May 2008 the 181st Fighter Wing was re-designated as the 181st Intelligence Wing.
+On 3 May 2008 the 181st Fighter Wing was redesignated as the 181st Intelligence Wing.

 The DGS is an intelligence based mission, monitoring near real time video feed from Predators, Global Hawks and other unmanned aerial vehicles hovering the skies over any military area of operation.
 The servicemembers will process, exploit, and disseminate the video feed, providing actionable intelligence to the ground commanders and war-fighting forces.

-The ASOS will bring unity to joint forces fighting in the Global War on Terrorism.
+The ASOS will bring unity to joint forces fighting in the global war on terrorism.
 Their mission is to advise the ground commanders on the best way to utilize U.S. and NATO assets for close air support.